-- Appropriate past and current involvement in specialist certification and/or advanced degree courses, - Experience as an academician, - Research experience, and - Teaching experience. - 3.6.3 Mentor Qualifications: Mentors for residency/fellowship programs possess significant and current experience (minimum of 3 years) in the program's defined area of practice. - 3.6.4 Professional Development: The program provides ongoing professional development experiences for faculty to support their role(s) within the program.
+- Appropriate past and current involvement in specialist certification and/or advanced degree courses, - Experience as an academician,

+- Research experience, and - Teaching experience. - 3.6.3 Mentor Qualifications: Mentors for residency/fellowship programs possess significant and current experience (minimum of 3 years) in the program's defined area of practice. - 3.6.4 Professional Development: The program provides ongoing professional development experiences for faculty to support their role(s) within the program.
 Faculty professional development experiences are designed to maintain and improve the effectiveness of the leadership and mentorship that results in program improvement.
-Faculty receive opportunities for mentoring to further their career.
+The program fosters growth in faculty through mentoring for career advancement.